 We have also included (at the very end of this post) one of the few Roman authors who briefly deals with tensions between peoples in Israel, including Samaritans.
 Tacitus’ brief discussion of Felix and Cumanus as governors of Judea reflects tensions again but is in no way reconcilable with Josephos’ alternative stories about Samaritans and Cumanus.
 Judean-Samarian relations were far less important to Tacitus who mentions them incidentally.

 Works consulted: Gary Knoppers, Jews and Samaritans: The Origins and History of Their Early Relations (Oxford: OUP, 2013).

 Source of the translation: H.S.J.
-Thackerey and R. Marcus, Josephus, volumes 1-7; LCL (Cambridge, MA: HUP, 1926-43), public domain (copyright not renewed), adapted by Harland.
+Thackeray and R. Marcus, Josephus, volumes 1-7; LCL (Cambridge, MA: HUP, 1926-43), public domain (Thackeray passed away in 1930, Marcus passed away in 1956, and copyright not renewed), adapted by Harland.
 Passages from later volumes of Antiquities translated by Harland.